yknBugs/FMinecraftMod/README.md

 - Talk to GPT in game with simple Markdown syntax highlight.

+- Playing noteblock song to all online players.

 - Use command to get information (such as inventory information) of other players.

 - Show death message and death coordinates.